Medicare Levy Surcharge Threshold 2025-26: Income Tiers & Complete Guide

 Wrapping Up

 The Medicare Levy Surcharge is one of those things that sounds simple until you're in it.
-Earn above $93,000 without private hospital cover, and you're paying between 1.0% and 1.5% extra on your entire income — on top of the standard 2% Medicare Levy.
-The fix is straightforward: get eligible private hospital cover with a qualifying excess.
-But make sure what you have actually qualifies, check what your income for MLS purposes really is (not just your salary), and keep an eye on any gaps in your cover throughout the year.
-A five-minute policy review before 30 June can easily save you over a thousand dollars.
+Earn above $101,000 in 2025-26 ($105,000 in 2026-27) without private hospital cover, and you're paying between 1.0% and 1.5% extra on your entire income for MLS purposes — on top of the standard 2% Medicare Levy.
+Checking your position each year is straightforward: work out your income for MLS purposes, compare it to the current thresholds and confirm that any cover you hold actually qualifies (hospital cover, not extras-only, excess $750 or less).
+A five-minute policy review before 30 June can be the difference between paying the surcharge and not.